Alopecia Universalis

 Environmental Triggers

-• Environmental factors can act as catalysts for hair loss in genetically predisposed individuals.
-These triggers may include infections, allergens, or exposure to toxins, which can disrupt immune balance.
-For instance, a viral infection might overstimulate the immune system, triggering an autoimmune attack on hair follicles.
+• While not a cause, environmental factors can act as a catalyst for hair loss in those genetically predisposed.
+These triggers can include infections, allergens, or exposure to toxins, which can disrupt immune balance.
+A viral infection might overstimulate the immune system, triggering an autoimmune attack on the hair follicles.

 Symptoms of Alopecia Universalis